Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Why Stay Here

-The French Concession is one of Shanghai’s most beautiful neighborhoods.
-Tree-lined streets, historic villas, boutique shops, and plenty of cafés make it feel relaxed and stylish.
-It’s not where the main tourist attractions are, but it’s perfect if you want atmosphere.
+The French Concession is one of Shanghai's most beautiful neighborhoods.
+Tree-lined streets, historic villas, boutique shops, and dozens of independent cafes make it feel relaxed and stylish — almost European in places.
+It's not where the main tourist attractions are, but it's perfect if you want atmosphere and a taste of local Shanghai life.
+The closest metro stations are Hengshan Road (Line 1) and South Shaanxi Road (Lines 1 and 10).

 👉 Best for: couples, repeat visitors, lifestyle travelers, foodies.